Year 1

 Take a look at this video to help you and your child say the sounds correctly from set 1, set 2 and set 3 of the Read Write Inc Phonics Programme.

 Here are the common exception words that pupils in Key Stage One learn to read and spell.
 Some of these are included on the weekly spelling tests.
-Here are the spelling lists for Spring 1, the spellings are also uploaded onto Ed Shed for the pupils to practise.
+The spelling list for this half term can be found below.
+These will be given out during the first half term.
+The children will also be given a log in for Ed Shed where they can practise the spellings using fun games and activities, whilst also earning points for the class.

 Useful Websites